Charleston Sonatina Festival

 Can you tell me anything interesting about the composer of your piece?

-Reminder: Students are encouraged to annotate their music in preparation for the Interview.
+Reminder: Students are allowed to annotate their music in preparation for the Interview.
 For example, students can mark where each theme or section of the piece begins, students can write in important chord names, and students can mark interesting chordal cadences on their submitted sheet music.
+However, it should be noted that students who correctly answer Interview questions without the aid of having their score annotated will likely receive a higher Interview score.

 Performance Scoring & Prizes:

 Piano Performance students will receive a numeric score for their performed piece, technique requirements, and interview questions (see Judge’s Ballot).
-The student in each competition category with the highest overall score will receive a $50 cash prize, and will be invited to perform at the CAM Rush Hour concert on Nov.
-22nd.
-The two students (outside of the 5 overall Performance winners) with the highest Technique and Interview scores will both receive a $25 cash prize.
+The student in each competition category with the highest overall score will receive a $50 cash prize, and will be invited to perform their piece at the Winner’s Performance.
+The two students (outside of the 6 overall Performance winners) with the highest Technique and Interview scores will both receive a $25 cash prize.

 In the event of a tie, the judges will select the winner for the given category.